Skip to content

 Send the request with whatever you already know.

 You do not need to complete every tool.
-Use the one that fits the situation, then send the request when the next step is clear enough.
+Use the one that fits the situation, then send the request when the issue is clear enough for review.